wadhwacharu/Alpha/README.md

-Pull Request done by Mridul Semwal
+Pull Request done by charu